Third Sector

 • financial and reputational impact

-Unfortunately the third sector is not exempt, according to 2024 UK Cyber Security Breaches Survey almost one in three (32%) charities experienced some form of cyber security breach/attack in last twelve months.
-The good news is that taking the first steps to improving your cyber resilience is easier than you might think.
+Unfortunately the third sector is not exempt, according to 2026 UK Cyber Security Breaches Survey around three in ten (28%) charities experienced some form of cyber security breach/attack in last twelve months.
+The good news is that taking the first steps to staying safe online is easier than you might think.
 There is lots of support out there to help you start to prioritise cyber risk, protect against the most common threats and ensure you are prepared to respond to cyber incidents when they inevitably occur.

 Find out more here.